potaito/snapdragon_mavros_vislam/README.md

 # Snapdragon Flight VISLAM-ROS Sample Code

+**NOTE:** THE EXAMPLES DEFINED HERE ARE BASED ON A DEPRECATED RELEASE( mv0.8 ).
+PLEASE USE THE CODE ON MASTER BRANCH FOR THE LATEST UPDATES( MV0.9.1 and greater )
+**NOTE:** THE MV0.8 RELEASE WILL NO LONGER BE AVAILABLE FOR DOWNLOAD FROM https://developer.qualcomm.com/sdflight-tools AFTER MAY 4th 2017.

 This repo provides the sample code and instructions to run Visual-Inertial Simultaneous Localization And Mapping (VISLAM) as a ROS node on the [Qualcomm Snapdragon Platform](https://developer.qualcomm.com/hardware/snapdragon-flight)<sup>TM</sup>.

 This example assumes that you are familiar with ROS framework.
 If you are new to ROS, refer to [ROS Start Guide](http://wiki.ros.org/ROS/StartGuide) first to get started.